Skip to Content

 They tolerate the extremely hot Indian summer well and are suitable to grow in semi-arid and arid conditions.

-But in zones 7-8, they will only grow if you get warm summers and successfully manage to overwinter the tree in a warm and bright location.
+But in zones 7-8, they will only grow if you get warm summers and successfully overwinter the tree in a warm and bright location.

 Humidity

-Moringa plants thrive in high humidity, conditions similar to hot jungles and sub-tropical regions.
+Like hot jungles and sub-tropical regions, Moringa plants thrive in high humidity.
 The ideal humidity levels for Moringa trees are 65-85%.
 These plants will grow the fastest in high humidity.
-Humidity should be a special consideration when trying to grow Moringa as a houseplant.
+Humidity should be a special consideration when growing Moringa as a houseplant.

 Although the Drumstick tree can withstand severe drought periods, as in lack of soil moisture, they will not take well to dry air.
 These trees need moderate to high humidity to grow well.